Skip to content

 mainsequence project data-node-updates list

-mainsequence data-node list --filter identifier__contains=example_random_number_
+mainsequence meta-table list --filter identifier__contains=daily_random_number

 You should see that you still have one tutorial table identifier, but additional update processes were created for the different updater configurations.